 - Local fire department (or 911)

 - Tevis Propane (410-239-3900), or another trained propane service technician.

 - Do not re-enter the building, even if you no longer smell gas.

-- Have leaks repaired by Tevis Propane, Modern Comfort Systems or another trained propane service technician.
+- Have leaks repaired by Tevis Propane or another trained propane service technician.
 A GasCheck should be performed before any pilots are relit.